 By the time I decided to become a writer, that girl had practically disappeared, because in the time that I decided to become a writer, I was living in a society in which literary fiction had become nearly irrelevant.

 I was — and am — a product of my time.
-Much like the tumultuous 60s and 70s gave rise to the popularity of New Journalism, literary essays, true crime, critical works born out of social resistance movements, and confessional literature, the past ten years have been marked by the dominance of true stories.
+Much like the tumultuous 60s and 70s gave rise to the popularity of New Journalism, literary essays, true crime, critical works born out of social resistance movements, and confessional literature, the first two decades of the 2000s, similarly full of tremendous social upheaval, have been marked by the dominance of true stories.
 From the short first-person essays born out of blogging culture and popularized by new media sites, to memoir-manifestos like Elizabeth Gilbert’s Eat, Pray, Love, to more recent culture-shifting opuses like Ta-Nehisi Coates’ “The Case For Reparations”, Greg Lukianof and Jonathan Haidt’s “The Coddling of the American Mind,”, Netflix’s documentary “Making a Murderer,” and perhaps the most heartbreaking true confessional of the decade, the open letter written by the rape survivor in the now-infamous Stanford Rape Case, it is clear that the spirit of our age is a hunger for facts carefully crafted into narratives that resonate with us.
 And social media, the ultimate conversation forum, makes the impact of these pieces even greater, as they make the rounds of Twitter and Facebook and spur more writing in response.
 When it comes to social media, true stories have taken to these platforms like ducks to water.

 Tentatively, due to years out of practice, I followed my old habit of flipping to any story that hooked me with its prose.
 Though I found much more that I didn’t like than I did, I became less and less afraid to follow authors into their imagined realities, and came up with some sparkling, gleaming gems of narrative.
 And I remembered something that, somewhere along the line, I had chosen to forget: that fictive truth allows one to explore possibilities and dive into motivations that literal truth can only speculate about.
 Rather than simply reflecting reality, fiction can reach into its mysterious, hidden, contradictory depths and bring them into the light.
 In a way, it becomes truer than the truth.